Destroyer795/InfoStuffs/README.md

 - Custom cursor using React.js
 - Profile Management - Update username, email, password, and profile image
 - Supabase integration for secure media storage
+- Fully containerized with Docker for consistent development and deployment environments.

 ---